Opinion/editorial: Neighborhood nooses drove an ugly wedge

 Her husband said his wife saw restrictions on COVID treatment as treasonous, and the penalty for treason is execution.
 But he denied that the nooses had anything to do with lynching.
 He said he expected the nooses to come down this week.
 They were gone by Wednesday afternoon shortly after The Daily Progress called.

-Added another neighbor: "It felt threatening.
-Nooses are hard to look at."

-It was also uncomfortable for anyone with kids who drove by.
-No easy way exists to tell a child why the folks down the street fancy lynching symbols for yard art.

-Although one neighbor informed federal authorities about the nooses, fear is not the operable word in this drama.
+Fear is not the operable word in this drama.
 Embarrassment is.
-Some neighbors felt they had to distance themselves from the ugliness.
-"There are a lot of deliveries to the neighborhood," said a neighbor.
-"We apologized to the delivery people."
+“There are a lot of deliveries to the neighborhood,” said a neighbor.
+“We apologized to the delivery people.”

-Neither police nor policymakers could compel the removal of the nooses.
-"Intent matters," Sabato told The Daily Progress.
-In this case, the cops needed a lot more than a disgusting display to infer any actual physical threat to Joe Biden, Nancy Pelosi or Anthony Fauci.
-The state does not maintain the private road beside which the nooses hung.
-It's all private property.

-There is, however, a public lesson.
-By showcasing these nooses for their neighbors and their neighbor's guests the couple made a political statement that is protected from censorship, but not from judgment.
+Two complaints to federal authorities led to two county investigations but no criminal charges.
+“Intent matters,” Sabato told The Daily Progress.
+In this case, the cops needed a lot more than a disgusting display to infer any actual physical threat Biden, Pelosi or Fauci.
+There is, however, a lesson.
+By showcasing their nooses for their neighbors, the couple in question made a political statement that is protected from censorship, but not from judgment.

 As Sabato noted: “If you decide to be nasty and offensive in public, then you must expect the blowback.
 Others have an equal right to express themselves.”